MusicDin/kubitect/docs/getting-started/getting-started.md

     Therefore, **each cluster must contain at least one master node**.

     Since etcd key-value datastore is also present on these nodes, the number of master nodes must be odd.
-    For more information, see [etcd FAQ :octicons-link-external-16:](https://etcd.io/docs/v3.4/faq/#why-an-odd-number-of-cluster-members).
+    For more information, see [etcd FAQ](https://etcd.io/docs/v3.4/faq/#why-an-odd-number-of-cluster-members).

 - `loadBalancer`